Book Editing Services | Book Editor | Freelance Proofreader

 Key tips:

-• ‘Front and back matter’ refers to the text and pages on the outside and inside of the cover jacket.
+- ‘Front and back matter’ refers to the text and pages on the outside and inside of the cover jacket.
 These elements typically include book title, author name, dedication, bibliography, notes about the author, acknowledgements, etc. Look at other books to see which of these you want to include.
-Most are optional.
+Most (apart from the book title and copyright page) are optional.

-• Finally, add images where you require them by choosing insert image and upload.
+- Finally, add images where you require them by choosing insert image and upload.
 They must be 300 DPI and at least 100 pixels on the longest side.
+See Amazon's comprehensive guide on How to Format Images in your manuscript before it's published as an ebook.

 10. Create a Cover